 Herbal Studies Degree Programs with Course Curriculum

 Herbal studies degree programs are most widely available at the master's degree level.
-While some programs exist in therapeutic herbalism and herbal studies, the most common degree option is in Oriental medicine.
-All herbal studies programs focus on the use of herbs in treating, healing and curing the body.
+While some programs exist in therapeutic herbalism and herbal studies, the most common degree option is in Oriental medicine, which is often combined with acupuncture training.
+Most herbal studies programs focus on the use of herbs in treating, healing and curing the body.

 The most common education prerequisite for entry into a master's program in herbal studies is a bachelor's degree from an accredited institution; typically, the undergraduate major doesn't have to be in herbal studies.
 Schools also usually require a minimum grade point average on all previous college coursework.
 Letters describing personal interest in the discipline may also be requested.